boingosaleshub/saleshubv3_frontend/supabase/migrations/README.md

 ## Security Notes

 - User roles are stored in `app_metadata` which cannot be modified by end users
-- RLS policies check the JWT `app_metadata.role` field to determine admin access
+- RLS policies use a security definer function `get_user_role()` to prevent infinite recursion
-- All admin operations require the user to have `app_metadata.role = 'Admin'`
+- **Both Admins and Super Admins** can manage users and roles (view, create, update, delete)
+- Regular Users have NO permissions to manage other users
+- The `is_admin_or_super_admin()` helper function can be used in application logic for permission checks